Core Web Vitals

 From PageSpeed Insight test

 What is that supposed to mean?
-I think the reason why this is the first paragraph right after the “score” number is that it directly impacts the results of “Good URLs” that Google Search Console is showing in the Page Experience dashboard.
+The reason why this is the first paragraph right after the “score” number is because it directly impacts the results of “Good URLs” that Google Search Console is showing in the Page Experience dashboard.

 Core Web Vitals test results depend on the collection of 28 days of Field data.
-If you are paying attention to the PageSpeed Insight test, you may have noticed that you have Field data and Lab data:
+If pay attention to the PageSpeed Insight test, you may have noticed that you have Field data and Lab data:

-- Field data: Represent real-world historical data collected by Google through users using the Chrome browser.
+- Field data: This represents real-world historical data collected by Google through actual users using the Chrome browser.
 These are the results that count in the “Good URLs” percentage.

 - Lab data: This is a simulation that happens when you submit the page to the test.

-As Google well explains in the FAQ section of the Page Speed Insight test, the two results may contradict each other.
-One is real historical data and the other is just a one-time simulation.
+As Google well explains in the FAQs section of the Google Page Speed Insight test, the two results may contradict each other.
+One is real historical data, and the other is just a one-time simulation.

 We did another test for URLs not passing the test.
 We went to the Core Web Vitals dashboard and clicked on the URL fails.

-From there, we copied the URLs and checked the Clicks data of 3 months for each URL on the Performance Dashboard of the Search Console.
-What we find out is that many of the URLs do not have enough clicks, therefore they will still show up as “failing” URLs even when we have fixed the issue.
-In the example below the page in question has only 14 clicks in 3 months.
-If the 14 clicks are divided between Chrome and other browsers, then when will Google have 28 days of historic data?
-In about 6 months.
-In another year? it depends on many factors.
+From there, we copied the URLs and checked the Clicks data for three months for each URL on the Performance Dashboard of the Search Console.
+What we found was that many URLs do not have enough clicks, so they will still show up as “failing” URLs even when we have fixed the issue.
+In the example below, the page in question has had only 14 clicks in 3 months.
+If the 14 clicks are divided between Chrome and other browsers, then when will Google collect 28 days of historical data?
+In about 6 months?
+In another year?
+It depends on many factors.

-We know we fixed the issue because the Lab data shows all the metrics in green.
-Still, these pages “do not pass” the assessment because the Field Data “does not have sufficient real-world speed data.”
-So do not be discouraged by the results Search Console is showing.
+We know we have fixed the issue when the Lab data shows all the metrics in green.
+Still, these pages “do not pass” the assessment because the Field data “does not have sufficient real-world speed data.”
+So, do not be discouraged by the results shown in Search Console.
 The Lab data simulation is proof that you did it right.
 So what is the next step?

-If the Lab data is telling you everything is alright, but the Core Web Vitals report keeps showing failing URLs, then there is one more thing you should do: Delete the pages that do not have enough traffic.
+If the Lab data is telling you everything is alright, but the Core Web Vitals report keeps showing failing URLs, then there is one more step to take: Delete the pages that do not have enough traffic.

 Apparently, yes.
-Think about this: if these pages low in traffic are affecting your site’s search performance, and do not have traffic, what is the purpose of having them on your website?
-To find out, Do a Page Experience score content audit.
+Think about this: if these pages affect your site’s search performance and do not have traffic, what is the purpose of having them on your website?
+To find out, do a Page Experience score content audit.
 You can use SemRush or AHREFS tools to perform the audit.
 Select a year of traffic data and create a report of clicks and backlinks.
-Set your own limit of what you consider important, but a page with less than 50 visits and no backlinks in a year, has no practical use for your site.
+Set your own limits of what you consider important, but a page with less than 50 visits and no backlinks in a year has no practical use for your site.

-We have tested this strategy and guess what?
+We have tested this strategy.
+Guess what?
 Websites started to show more “Good URLs!”

 FAQ

-This is the real-world historical data collected by Google through users using the Chrome browser.
+Field data is the real-world historical data collected by Google through browser users and mobile users using the Chrome browser.
 These are the results that count in the “Good URLs” percentage.

-Is a simulation that happens when you submit the page to the test.
-These DO NOT count in the “Good URLs” percentage.
+Lab data is a simulation that happens when you submit the page to the test.
+These simulations DO NOT count in the “Good URLs” percentage.

-Pages that have no meaningful amount of traffic and no backlinks in a year timeframe, though the amount of traffic, backlinks, and the timeframe can change according to the website.
+Irrelevant pages have no meaningful amount of traffic and no backlinks within a year timeframe, though the amount of traffic, backlinks, and timeframe can change according to the website.

-There are many things one can do to improve the loading speed of a page and other metrics, for instance, removing excessive CSS files and unnecessary third-party scripts, reducing the file size of images and giving them proper size attributes, implementing lazy load and making sure that Google Lighthouse shows every score in the green (for both the desktop version and the mobile version).
-If you’re a business owner or just don’t have the technical skills, you can ask your webmaster to reduce the size of the site’s largest elements and make sure the layout is optimized for mobile devices and for real users, not just Google.
+You can take steps to improve the load time of a page and other metrics.
+For instance, you can remove excessive CSS files and unnecessary third-party scripts, reduce the image size and give them proper size attributes, implement lazy load, and make sure that Google Lighthouse shows every score in the green (for both the desktop version and the mobile version).
+If you’re a business owner or just don’t have the technical skills, you can ask your webmaster to reduce the size of the site’s largest elements and optimize the layout for mobile devices and for real users, not just Google.

 Afraid of a radical solution?
 We can help.

 Contact us.
 We are a company with 20 years of experience in the SEO industry.
-We can give you a free evaluation of your website.
-Not the typical automated report of what is wrong with your site and the magical one-click solution, but a real one of where your website stands right now and what we can do to fix it.
+We can provide a free evaluation of your website—not the typical automated report of what is wrong with your site and the magical one-click ideal solution, but a real report of where your website stands right now and the solutions we can use to fix it.